Julia W. Robinson, FAIA, Professor

 - PhD, Delft Technical University, the Netherlands 2004

 - Bachelor of Architecture, University of Minnesota (with distinction) 1971

 - B. A., (Arch.
 Major), University of Minnesota 1968

-In recent years Robinson has participated in two projects with the Center for Sustainable Building Research and the Metropolitan Design Center: Single Family Case Demonstration Project and the Affordable Housing Initiatives: Case Study Prototypes that studied the implications of cultural differences and similarities for the design of housing.
+In the past Robinson has participated with the Center for Sustainable Building Research and the Metropolitan Design Center in such project as the Single Family Case Demonstration Project and the Affordable Housing Initiatives: Case Study Prototypes that studied the implications of cultural differences and similarities for the design of housing.
 In 2003, with Tasoulla Hadjiyanni, she studied the housing needs of Hmong families that affected the design of the first prototype.
-Spring Semester 2005, Professor Robinson and seminar students worked with a local Native American Dakota community to identify the members' needs and desires.
 Robinson was also part of a team that evaluated the constructed prototypes.

 In addition to her scholarly work, Robinson has displayed watercolors in several exhibits, most notably a solo exhibit “Near and Far” held at the Architecture Library in 2007.